Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 The best True North plan is simple enough to run when the week gets messy.
 Treat the next 90 days as an execution sprint.
 The plan should name the audience, offer, calendar rhythm, weekly scoreboard, and review process.
 Do not rebuild the whole system every Monday.
 Build it once, then run it long enough to produce a signal.

-Week 1 is asset lock.
-Confirm your True North sentence, pick your three scoreboard metrics, clean the list you will market to, and define the offer.
-A move-up seller plan might use a pricing snapshot, a seller readiness checklist, or a neighborhood equity review.
-A buyer plan might use a first-time buyer blueprint or planning call.
-Place the offer on your website, tag it clearly, and make sure every campaign points back to it.
+Confirm your True North sentence, choose three scoreboard metrics, clean the list you will market to, and define the offer.
+Place the offer on your website and make every campaign point back to it.

 Weeks 9 through 12 are scoreboard and adjustment.
 Look at what moved.
 Did appointments increase?
 Did conversations improve?
 Did pipeline become clearer?
 Did your calendar feel more controlled?
 Adjust the inputs for the next 90 days, but do not pretend every weak number means the strategy failed.
 Sometimes the fix is better follow-up, a stronger offer, cleaner list segmentation, or more consistent weekly execution.